ZacharyEspiritu/fgac/README.md

 Google Compute Engine integration, which will use any local `gcloud` CLI credentials to automatically deploy and orchestrate experiment VMs for you.
+This requires Google Compute Engine credentials (and billing to pay for the VMs).

+> [!IMPORTANT]
-This requires Google Compute Engine credentials (and billing to pay for the VMs). **For convenience, we provide credentials for you to access a VM authenticated to our own Google Compute Engine instance (see the comment on HotCRP for details).** SSH to that instance, then clone the
+> For convenience during the artifact evaluation, we provide credentials
+> for you to access a VM authenticated to our own Google Compute Engine instance
+> (see the comment on HotCRP for details).
+SSH to that instance, then follow the instructions below.

+To start, clone the
 repo:

 ```bash